voicegain/platform/ANNOUNCE.md

 ### Known Issues

 * Issue #572: on Firefox browser microphone capture end signal is not received on server side.
-The Transcription hangs in "Processing" stage.</br>
+The Transcription hangs in "Processing" stage.
-There are no issues with microphone capture on Chrome ot latests Edge browsers.
+There are no issues with microphone capture on Chrome or latest Edge browsers.

 ### Minor release 1.10.0 is scheduled for 7/18/2020 between 8am and 10am CST.